Dr Carlos Smith-Diaz

 As a member of the Dispute Resolution Team, Carlos works closely with partners Tyler Brown and Melissa Borcoski on a wide range of matters pertaining to civil and commercial disputes.
 Prior to joining Saunders Robinson Brown, Carlos worked at another Christchurch law firm as a specialist construction law solicitor.

-Carlos holds a Bachelor of Laws with First Class Honours from Victoria University of Wellington, a Bachelor of Biomedical Science with First Class Honours from Otago University and a Bachelor of Biomedical Science majoring in molecular pharmacology and medicinal chemistry from Victoria University of Wellington.
+Carlos holds a Bachelor of Laws with First Class Honours from Victoria University of Wellington, a Bachelor of Biomedical Science majoring in molecular pharmacology and medicinal chemistry from Victoria University of Wellington, a Bachelor of Biomedical Science with First Class Honours in epigenetics from the University of Otago and a Doctor of Philosophy from the University of Otago.

-Carlos has just successfully defended his PhD thesis, which he completed at Mātai Hāora - Centre for Redox Biology and Medicine at the University of Otago, Christchurch.
-His PhD is in the field of epigenetics, bioinformatics and biochemistry.
-His PhD thesis is entitled “Vitamin C and TET-mediated demethylation in leukaemia and development”.
+Carlos completed his Doctor of Philosophy at Mātai Hāora – the Centre for Redox Biology and Medicine at the University of Otago in May 2024.
+His PhD is in the field of epigenetics, bioinformatics and biochemistry and his thesis is entitled “Vitamin C and TET-mediated demethylation in leukaemia and development”.

 Carlos has been the recipient of multiple legal writing prizes and has published four peer reviewed scientific papers along with several legal articles.
 He enjoys working on complex legal problems and thrives on a challenge.
 Carlos also speaks Spanish fluently.